sriharivishnu/MyDocker-Registry/README.md

 ```

 NOTE:
-By default, the CLI points to the deployed API URL, but can be configured with `mydocker config --host <URL>` (when running locally, URL would be `http://localhost:5000/v1`)
+By default, the CLI points to the deployed API URL, but can be configured with `mydocker config --host <URL>` (when running locally, URL would be `http://localhost:5000`)

+#### EDIT: The deployed API has been taken down, so by default, the API URL now points to the local URL

 ## Sample Usage of mydocker
 After installation, run `mydocker signup` to sign up.
 A config file will be created in your home directory `~/.mydocker.json`.